AIProCo/sNet-API-Demo/README.md

 | Debugging  | Environment                    | PATH=bin;%PATH%

 ### **Download and extract files**
-- Download and upzip the followings zip file.
+- Download and upzip one of the following zip files.
 Then, copy and paste bin, inputs, and videos directories to the solution directory (the directory including the `.sln` file):
   + Cuda compute capability 7.5(including RTX 20xx):
     - https://drive.google.com/file/d/1wE5nqM5p_wdZjdtRSAryO7BcWYfes1xF/view?usp=sharing
   + Cuda compute capability 8.6(including RTX 30xx):